Skip to main content

 What is a typical home budget?

-To provide the level of craftsmanship and full-service design experience our clients expect, we work within established investment levels.
-Project budgets for new custom Legacy Homes™ typically begin around $1.5 million, with significant additions starting near $400,000 and major interior renovations from $300,000.
-Most of our projects range between $2–10 million, depending on scope, scale, and finish.
-From the start, we’ll help align your vision with a realistic budget before detailed design begins.
+For most our clients, new Legacy Homes™ typically begin around $1.5 million, with major additions from $400,000 and interior renovations from $300,000.
+Most projects range from $2–10 million, depending on size and finish.
+From the start, we’ll align your vision with a realistic budget before detailed design begins.

 Are Construction Budget and Project Budget the same thing?